Prototypes in CLI v4

 After executing, for example, the command

-mgnl create-page visitor-counter -P with-js-model
+mgnl create-page visitor-counter -P with-js-model, the prototype file

-is used to create a new file called visitor-counter.js
+is used to create a new file called visitor-counter.js in the page

 template folder of your light module.
 The newly created file has the